Harrison Smith: 2019

 In Week 3 against the Oakland Raiders, Smith recorded his first interception of the season off Derek Carr in the 34–14 win.

-In Week 14 against the Detroit Lions, Smith intercepted a pass thrown by rookie quarterback David Blough that was intended for wide receiver Kenny Golladay in the 20–7 win.
+In Week 14 against the Lions, Smith intercepted a pass thrown by rookie quarterback David Blough that was intended for wide receiver Kenny Golladay in the 20–7 win.
 In Week 15 against the Los Angeles Chargers, Smith intercepted a pass thrown by Philip Rivers and recovered a fumble forced by Danielle Hunter on running back Melvin Gordon during the 39–10 win.
-In Week 16 against the Green Bay Packers, Smith forced a fumble on wide receiver Davante Adams that was recovered by teammate Eric Kendricks during a 23-10 loss.
+In Week 16 against the Green Bay Packers, Smith forced a fumble on wide receiver Davante Adams that was recovered by teammate Eric Kendricks during a 23–10 loss.
 He finished the year with 85 tackles, a sack, and three interceptions, while being selected to his fifth straight Pro Bowl.

-The Vikings finished second in the NFC North with a 10-6 record, but qualified for the postseason as the NFC's sixth seed.
-In the Vikings' 26-20 overtime road upset of the Saints in the Wild Card Round, Smith recorded 11 tackles.
-In the Divisional Round, which the Vikings lost 27-10 against the eventual NFC champion 49ers, Smith recorded 8 tackles.
+The Vikings finished second in the NFC North with a 10–6 record, but qualified for the postseason as the NFC's sixth seed.
+In the Vikings' 26–20 overtime road upset of the Saints in the wild-card round, Smith recorded 11 tackles.
+In the divisional round, which the Vikings lost 27–10 against the eventual NFC champion 49ers, Smith recorded 8 tackles.

 2020

-In Week 3 against the Tennessee Titans, Smith recorded his first interception of the season off Ryan Tannehill during the 31–30 loss.
-In Week 4 against the Houston Texans, Smith was ejected after initiating a helmet to helmet hit on tight end Jordan Akins.
-The Vikings would go on to win 31-23.
-In Week 9 against the Detroit Lions, Smith recorded his second interception of the season off Chase Daniel in the 34-20 win.
+In Week 3 against the Titans, Smith recorded his first interception of the season off Ryan Tannehill during the 31–30 loss.
+In Week 4 against the Texans, Smith was ejected after initiating a helmet to helmet hit on tight end Jordan Akins.
+The Vikings would go on to win 31–23.
+In Week 9 against the Lions, Smith recorded his second interception of the season off Chase Daniel in the 34–20 win.

-In Week 10 against the Chicago Bears on Monday Night Football, Smith recorded another interception, this time off a pass thrown by Nick Foles during the 19–13 win.
+In Week 10 against the Bears on Monday Night Football, Smith recorded another interception, this time off a pass thrown by Nick Foles during the 19–13 win.

-In Week 13 against the Jacksonville Jaguars, Smith intercepted a pass thrown by Mike Glennon in overtime to set up the Vikings’ game winning field goal during the 27–24 win.
+In Week 13 against the Jaguars, Smith intercepted a pass thrown by Mike Glennon in overtime to set up the Vikings’ game winning field goal during the 27–24 win.

 In Week 17 against the Detroit Lions, Smith recorded his fifth interception of the season (tying his single season career high) off a pass thrown by Matthew Stafford during the 37–35 win.
+In the 2020 season, he made 16 starts and recorded .5 sacks, 89 total tackles (54 solo), five interceptions, and ten passes defended.